The right choice!

 Right now you're probably wondering...Should I rent a machine and do the job myself?
 If not, who should I hire?
 Certainly there are other lesser Bobcat services you could choose, some even deceptively appear to be about $15 or $25 per hour cheaper than Bobcat Man.
 But invariably they are running little 4,000 lb. medium-size rubber tire machines with 50 horsepower or less.
 The ubiquitous Bobcat 763, for example, is only 48 HP, a Bobcat 743 only 38 HP.
 Neither is even half the machine Bobcat Man's 9,000 lb., 110 HP turbocharged T650 track machine is.
 The T650's bigger bucket, more stable platform due to weight, superior traction, faster speed and far more powerful engine = more of the work you need done completed far faster and far better!

-Why pay $75 per hour for 8 hours ($600) or $55 per hour for 12 hours ($660) when, by taking advantage of the current special coupon rate (see the "Rates" link at left) you can pay just $85 per hour for 5 hours ($425 total) and get a better job to boot?
+Why pay $75 per hour for 8 hours ($600) or $55 per hour for 12 hours ($660) when, by taking advantage of the current special coupon rate (see the "Rates & Internet Discount Coupon tab at left) you can pay just $85 per hour for 5 hours ($425 TOTAL!) and get a better job to boot?
 In other words, hire someone with a mid-size machine and you're stuck paying about 72% of my hourly rate but getting less than 50% of the work because with their tiny underpowered machine, the math says they'll take over twice as long!
 Often I'm called in AFTER folks have rented or hired out a smaller machine that lacked the power to do some portions of the job.
 Do you really want to pay twice?

 Some people see only the hourly rate and mistakenly think the lower hourly rate number is some sort of bargain, experience and machine power don't figure into their equation.
 It's the intelligent people who do their research that keep me in business.
 They verify the slightly higher hourly rate for over double the machine and extra experience means the job will cost far less, not more, and is the far better deal.
 Then they hire the Bobcat Man asap!